Xceptance/xlt-jmeter-suite/README.md

 * works with internal counter

 ### CSV Data
-* works but the path need adjustement in JMeterGUI
+* works but the path need adjustment in JMeterGUI

 ## Not Yet Supported Functionality
 * File Upload